brimdata/zed/docs/lake/design.md

 ```
 zed lake load -use logs@updates sample.zng
 ```
-Or, as mentioned above, you can default the branch you want to load into via `use`:
+Or, as mentioned above, you can set the default branch for the load command via `use`:
 ```
 zed lake use logs@updates